STATE GOVERNMENT AND STATE AFFAIRS

 (q) Other rules not inconsistent with the foregoing provisions of this section as may be necessary and proper for the administration and enforcement of this chapter.

-(r) Rules relating to leave for state employees from official duties including, but not limited to, sick leave, military leave, jury duty, leaves of absence without compensation and such other forms of absence from performance of duties in the course of state employment as may be necessary.
+(r) Rules relating to leave for state employees from official duties, including but not limited to sick leave, military leave, jury duty, leaves of absence without compensation and such other forms of absence from performance of duties in the course of state employment as may be necessary.

 (s) A rule providing up to twenty-five percent (25%) shift differential pay based on local market practices.

-(t) A rule to establish guidelines for awarding employee suggestion awards set forth in sections 59-1603 and 67-5309D, Idaho Code.
+(t) A rule to establish guidelines for awarding employee suggestion awards as set forth in sections 59-1603 and 67-5309D, Idaho Code.

 (u) A rule to establish the reimbursement of moving expenses for a current or newly hired state employee.